-Where winter temperatures are colder, or where otherwise desired, the tubers should be lifted once the first frosts have hit.
+Where winter temperatures are colder, or where otherwise desired, dahlia tubers should be lifted once the first frosts have hit.

 The tubers should be cleaned up and, in the first instance, stored upside down so that water can drain away from the hollow stems.
 This lessens the risk of rotting of the tubers during storage.

 Once the tubers have dried out, it is worth dusting them with an anti-fungal powder.
 They should then be stored in a dry growing medium or dry sand, preferably in a slatted wooden box to allow air to circulate, in a dry and dark place where temperatures don’t dip below freezing.

 For a complete guide to how you can overwinter dahlia plants and tubers read this post.

 Stored dahlia tubers can be replanted once the risk of frost has receded in spring.